 Planday offers the possibility of keeping track of your employees' absences, allowing them to request time off for a specific day or period.
 As a manager, you can receive a notification about the request and can take action immediately.

 An Accrued absence account (or Accrued leave if you have selected UK English as your Planday language) is a holiday allowance where the number of days or hours are earned over time.
 In some cases, there is a starting balance of days that can be used.

 Most accrued Absence accounts build up holidays based on an earning rate that is regulated by the local government following labour laws.
 The account is reset after a period with options to carry over unused time.

 Set up accrued Absence account template

-Before you can start using the absence module, you need to create an account template to allocate holidays from.
+Before using the absence feature in Planday, you must create an account template to allocate holidays.

 Go to Settings > Leave & Overtime (or Absence, Overtime, Vacation) > Account templates > press the Create button.

 Here you can set the details for your account template by following the three steps below.

 Step 1 of 3 - Set name and period